robang74/redfishos/forum/quick-first-setup-guide.md

 **ADVANCED SSH**

-For those connect to their SFOS smartphone frequently both via USB and via WiFi, these two simple functions added into your `.bashrc` will avoid you to digit the same stuff everytime:
+For those connect to their SFOS smartphone frequently both via USB and via WiFi, these two simple functions added into your `.bashrc` will avoid you to digit the same stuff every time:

 > ```
 > wfish() { ssh root@172.28.172.1 "$@"; }